Architecture of Russia: Pre-Christian architecture

-Early medieval architecture and the Kievan Rus
+Early medieval architecture

 Kiev

-Under the reign of Vladimir the Great in 988 AD, the Kievan Rus converted to Orthodox Christianity from their previous pagan religions, and the monumental architecture that followed was mainly ecclesiastical in type.
+Under the reign of Vladimir the Great in 988 AD, the Kievan Rus' converted to Orthodox Christianity from their previous pagan religions, and the monumental architecture that followed was mainly ecclesiastical in type.
 According to legend, the conversion to Orthodox Christianity rather than to another religion was due to the beauty of the Hagia Sophia in Constantinople.
-The architecture style that dominated in this time blended Slavic and Byzantine styles, with predominant churches built in brick and stone with byzantine art forms, initially built by imported Greek and Byzantine masters but adopted by local craftsmen and slightly modified.
-Findings from twentieth century excavations on the Church of the Tithe, the foundations of the original plan of the church shows evidence of a Byzantine "inscribed cross" plan.
+The architecture style that dominated in this time blended Slavic and Byzantine styles, with predominant churches built in brick and stone with Byzantine art forms, initially built by imported Greek and Byzantine masters but adopted by local craftsmen and slightly modified.
+Findings from twentieth-century excavations on the Church of the Tithe, the foundations of the original plan of the church shows evidence of a Byzantine "inscribed cross" plan.
 This inscribed cross typology borrowed from Byzantine architecture served as the main prototype for the pan of these Kievan masonry churches.
 As the Byzantine prototype was adapted, it began to take its own style.
 Differing from the Byzantine churches they were based on, the masonry churches in the Kievan Rus had more pronounced silhouettes, were bulkier, and had smaller windows, providing a more mysterious interior.